 Be Careful Not To Puncture Pipes

-Many home improvement activities that are not related to plumbing, like drilling holes or putting screws and nails into walls, can cause a water pipe to burst and do considerable damage.
+Many home improvement activities unrelated to plumbing, like drilling holes or putting screws and nails into walls, can cause a water pipe to burst and do considerable damage.
 This is why, before puncturing any wall, ceiling, or floor in your home, you need to be absolutely sure there is no pipe hidden underneath the surface.

 If you don't have detailed floor plans, you may be able to find pipes in walls by using a stud finder, which is a magnetic device that's typically used to find metal frames behind walling surfaces.
 Also, if you're building or renovating a house, it is a good idea to take a photo of all the electrical and plumbing lines that are hidden in walls, floors, and ceilings before covering them.
 This way, you'll know how to avoid them in the future and avoid the risk of accidentally bursting a pipe or hitting a wire.